argolab/AnnotationArena/imputer/ranking/README.md

 1. **Unary Categorical Ratings**
    - "Rate this item 1-5 stars"
-   - Gaussian noise + binning model
+   - Model: Base score + Gaussian noise → thresholded into categories

-2. **Pairwise Comparisons**
-   - "Is item A better than item B?"
-   - Categorical responses: "much better", "slightly better", "same", etc.
+   - Implementation: `base_scores[ij, k] + normal_rng(0, σ_measurement)` binned by rating thresholds

-3. **Listwise Rankings**
+2. **Listwise Rankings**
-   - "Rank these 5 items from best to worst"
+   - "Rank these K items from best to worst"
-   - Plackett-Luce model with Gumbel noise
+   - Model: Plackett-Luce with Gumbel noise for ranking generation

-4. **Best/Worst Selection**
-   - "Pick the best and worst from this set"
-   - Simplified ranking with lower cognitive load
+   - Implementation: `base_scores[ij, k] / temperature + gumbel_noise` sorted for ranking order

+**Note**: Pairwise comparisons were removed as they are a special case of listwise rankings.

 ### Model Hierarchy